 Taking the time to prepare your work thoroughly saves you from rejections and wasted efforts.
 Trust me, I’ve been there – nothing feels worse than seeing “Rejected” in your inbox.
 But once you get into the groove of meeting their standards, the process becomes smoother.

-Read This: Is Adobe Stock Exclusive or Open?
+Read This: Getting Adobe Stock Images for Free

 Understanding Adobe Stock Contributor Requirements